How to Leverage Your Inventory and Discovery Tools in an Oracle Software Au

 Companies who make SAM part of their DNA, and who get the best independent guidance for Oracle (or any software vendor), will stay in control of that relationship, avoid unnecessary costs, and achieve compliance.

-I invite you to join my webinar Proven Strategies to Reclaim Control of Oracle’s Fiscal Year End on March 21 at 2pm ET.
+Listen to my webinar Proven Strategies to Reclaim Control of Oracle’s Fiscal Year End.
 This webinar will offer insider tips that prepare you for an Oracle audit.
 Find out how the combined power of Oracle expertise with a dedicated software asset management tool like SmartTrack creates a winning strategy for software license compliance and audit defense.

 In this invaluable session, you will learn how to use your data to best leverage Oracle’s fiscal year end (upcoming on May 31).
 Along with Aspera Co-founder Christof Beaupoil, we will uncover: